josuamanuel/js-awe/README.md

 How many times you have experienced the problem of expecting real values and what you receive is a promise.
 How many times you solve this problem with an await making the code non performant as we end-up programming secuencially.

-Every-time we use await, the execution flow split in two.
-If you spread await in different part of your code then it will create an execution flow in the shape of a tree.
-This means that you need to keep in your head and in sync a mental model for the data flow and a mental model of the execution flow.
-This makes the code difficult to reason about.
+Whenever we use await, the execution flow branches into two separate paths.
+Employing await statements across different parts of your code creates an execution flow that resembles a tree-like structure.
+This complicates code readability, as you need to maintain and synchronize two mental models concurrently: one for the data flow and another for the execution flow.
+Juggling this dual cognitive load makes the code more challenging to comprehend and reason about effectively.

-“plan” tries to solve this problem by declaring this tree explicitly in one place and in a simple elegant way.
+“plan” tries to solve this problem by declaring the asynchoricity explicitly in one place and in a simple elegant way.
 It uses array nesting to define this tree.
 It does not use weird DSL. “plan” is an execution planner that pipes functions to run in sequence and functions to run concurrently.
 It handles for you the promise chaining and data passing **so you can write pure functions free of async await**.

 The construct to run in sequence: